d-bl/MAE-gf/docs/snow-stitches/index.md

 * The threads flow two by two into adjacent blobs.
 For example red and orange flow from two to three and blue and purple from two to four.
   This can be deceptive: five may seem to receive black from one while it actually goes via three.
 * Not all threads in a blob need to have an interaction with other threads.
-  For example: the black and blue pairs in the third blob do nothing, like the read and green pairs in the fifth.
+  For example: the black and blue pairs in the third blob do nothing, like the green pair in the fifth.

 We figured out some  blob recipes as test cases.
 Due to the vast [numbers](../counting-snow) of possible snowflakes we can´t be exhaustive.